FDSN/StationXML/docs/level-channel.rst

    .. container:: description

       Data type for this channel.
 One or more <Type> tags can be used to specify the nature of the data this channel collects.
-For example, <Type>Specific</Type>, where Type is in {TRIGGERED, CONTINUOUS, HEALTH, GEOPHYSICAL, WEATHER, FLAG, SYNTHESIZED}, and Specific might be {Seismic, Pressure, Temperature, Status of system peripherals, etc.}.
+The value between the <Type> tags must be one of: TRIGGERED, CONTINUOUS, HEALTH, GEOPHYSICAL, WEATHER, FLAG or SYNTHESIZED.

    .. container:: example

-      **Example**: <HEALTH>Status of system peripherals</HEALTH>
+      **Example**: <Type>CONTINUOUS</Type>

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`